Mission

 Nor have We been wanting in attentions to our Brittish brethren.
 We have warned them from time to time of attempts by their legislature to extend an unwarrantable jurisdiction over us.
 We have reminded them of the circumstances of our emigration and settlement here.
 We have appealed to their native justice and magnanimity, and we have conjured them by the ties of our common kindred to disavow these usurpations, which, would inevitably interrupt our connections and correspondence.
 They too have been deaf to the voice of justice and of consanguinity.
 We must, therefore, acquiesce in the necessity, which denounces our Separation, and hold them, as we hold the rest of mankind, Enemies in War, in Peace Friends.

-We, therefore, the Representatives of the united States of America, in General Congress, Assembled, appealing to the Supreme Judge of the world for the rectitude of our intentions, do, in the Name, and by Authority of the good People of these Colonies, solemnly publish and declare, That these United Colonies are, and of Right ought to be Free and Independent States; that they are Absolved from all Allegiance to the British Crown, and that all political connection between them and the State of Great Britain, is and ought to be totally dissolved; and that as Free and Independent States, they have full Power to levy War, conclude Peace, contract Alliances, establish Commerce, and to do all other Acts and Things which Independent States may of right do.
+We, therefore, the Representatives of the United States of America, in General Congress, Assembled, appealing to the Supreme Judge of the world for the rectitude of our intentions, do, in the Name, and by Authority of the good People of these Colonies, solemnly publish and declare, That these United Colonies are, and of Right ought to be Free and Independent States; that they are Absolved from all Allegiance to the British Crown, and that all political connection between them and the State of Great Britain, is and ought to be totally dissolved; and that as Free and Independent States, they have full Power to levy War, conclude Peace, contract Alliances, establish Commerce, and to do all other Acts and Things which Independent States may of right do.
 And for the support of this Declaration, with a firm reliance on the protection of divine Providence, we mutually pledge to each other our Lives, our Fortunes and our sacred Honor.

 In writing the first sentence, my thoughts turned to Sir Edward Coke, a Catholic theologian and scholar.
 (His name was pronounced Cook but spelled C o k e).
-In college at age fifteen, I had been introduced to Coke’s “law of nature” through his writings, dating back to 1611.
+In college at age fifteen, I had been introduced to Coke’s “law of nature” through his writings dating back to 1611.
 He described this law as being “infused into the heart of the creature at the time of his creation.”

-Even before Moses introduced the Ten Commandments, the Jews were said to have had this law “written with the finger of God in the heart of man.”
-The Apostle Paul also wrote about this law in Romans Chapter Two: “While the gentiles who do not have the law do naturally the things of the law….”
+Even before Moses introduced the Ten Commandments, the ancient Jews were said to have had this law “written with the finger of God in the heart of man.”
+The Apostle Paul also wrote about this law in Romans Chapter Two: “While the gentiles who do not have the law do naturally the things of the law ....”
 And interestingly, the Roman Catholic Church added this “law of nature” to their Canon Law in the 1300s.

 CONCLUSION: So, what happened?
-The “Law of Nature and of Nature’s God” profoundly “legitimized” American independence.
+Remarkably, “The Law of Nature and of Nature’s God” gloriously “legitimized” American independence.

-All Men are Created Equal and Endowed by their Creator with Certain Unalienable Rights
+And Endowed by their Creator with Certain Unalienable Rights

 The second reference reads, “all men are created equal and endowed by their Creator with certain unalienable rights.”
 Here we see the two pillars of governance: laws and rights.
 “All men are created equal” addresses the laws of nature, while “unalienable rights” refer to inborn rights.
 Under English Common Law, “unalienable rights” are possessions that “could not be denied, taken away, or transferred to others.”